connoringold-bao/frontend-guidelines/Handover.md

   - No "Fixed".
 Everything is truly fluid / responsive.
   - No hacks
   - Significantly less code
-  - Sooo much easier to do responsive with as we have less thing to get in our way
+  - Factors easier to run responsive layouts with as there are fewer things to get in our way

   We've alleviated a lot of the issues we've had with the other 3 methods and arguably (when you understand CSS Grid) it's a lot easier to write and digest.

-  Current drawbacks of this method are (i'm not 100% sure on this yet as i haven't done it) i imagine IE11 isn't straightforward to do with this example.
-But remember i'd quite confidently say over 90% of visitors will have immaculate support for this method.
-That's not to say it can be ignored, i've had talks with JD about this and it has been said that IE11 doesn't need to look the exact same as Chrome / the designs so there is wiggle room for how easy this can be achieved on IE.
+  Current drawbacks of this method are (I'm not 100% sure on this yet as i haven't done it) - I imagine IE11 isn't straightforward to serve with this example.
+But remember, I'd quite confidently say more than 90% of visitors will have immaculate support for this method.
+That's not to say it can be ignored,- but it has been said that IE11 doesn't need to look the *exact* same as Chrome or the designs so there is wiggle room and space for best effort in order to make this approach usable for Microsoft browsers.